Introduction to SQL - 2 day course

 - Common SQL data types

-- Putting it all together
+- Putting it all together - first SQL statement!

-- Note on syntax
+- Note on SQL syntax

-- Table and column name rules
+- Table and column name rules in SQL

-- More DDL
+- More SQL DDL

 Adding records to a table

-- The INSERT Statement
+- The SQL INSERT Statement

 - Inserting into DATE columns